neondatabase/website/content/docs/functions/window-rank.md

 The `OVER` clause defines the window frame for the function.

 - The `ORDER BY` clause specifies the order in which ranks are assigned to rows.
 - The `PARTITION BY` clause is optional - if specified, it divides the result set into partitions and ranks are assigned within each partition.
-Else, ranks are computed for each row over the entire result set.
+Otherwise, ranks are computed for each row over the entire result set.

 ## Example usage